Skip to main content

 List tables in a catalog namespace:

-oleander catalog table list --catalog <catalog_name> --namespace <namespace>
+oleander catalogs tables list --catalog <catalog_name> --namespace <namespace>

 If you omit --catalog or --namespace, the CLI prompts you interactively.